 So what are the extra benefits?

-The protection industry has moved on from pure insurance cover towards a focus on the individuals’ health and wellbeing, both mentally and physically and the importance of value-added services has grown.
+The protection industry has moved on from pure insurance cover towards a focus on the individuals’ health and wellbeing, both mentally and physically and the importance of offering additional benefits has grown.
 Many of these services come at little extra cost and, in many cases are included in the premium, to be used by spouses, partners or children.

 Over the course of the pandemic, there has been an increased interest in the use of services such as virtual GPs.